yosemitebandit/plotplot/readme.md

 ## plotplot
-interfacing with the eibot board

-### EIBot board
-This stepper and servo controller is sold by EMSL, Sparkfun and others.
+interfacing with the eibot board; this stepper and servo controller is sold by EMSL, Sparkfun and others.
 It is designed by Brian Schmalz of Schmalz Haus.
-The commands are described here http://www.schmalzhaus.com/EBB/EBBCommands.html

 ### EMSL steppers
 documented here: http://evilmadscience.com/productsmenu/partsmenu/187-stepper